artoymsd/vpnservice/README.md

 ## Installation

-≈ is available through [CocoaPods](https://cocoapods.org).
+VPNService is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby